Assessment, Restoration, or Abandonment of Test Holes and Monitoring Wells

 Regardless of when a test hole or well may have been drilled, there are some concerns related to the potential for contamination of ground water.
-For example, a well with damaged casing at land surface may serve as a conduit for surface runoff (possibly contaminated with agricultural chemicals) to enter an aquifer.
+For example, a well with a damaged casing at the land surface may serve as a conduit for surface runoff (possibly contaminated with agricultural chemicals) to enter an aquifer.

 Demands continually increase on good quality ground water resources.
 Therefore, in keeping with needs of the public to protect the quality of the ground water resources, it is only prudent to assess the condition of the test holes and wells drilled by the Geological Survey Program.

 The initial work plan proposed to visit each site where a test hole was drilled or a well was installed, assess the surface conditions at the site, and take the appropriate remedial action, if needed.
 Given the number of test holes and wells, the effort will span several years.